rohanasan/rohanasan/README.md

 - `make release run` to run your project!
 - Enjoy using Rohanasan!

-## Basic hello world looks like this:
+## html responce hello world looks like this:
 ```c
 #include "./include/rohanasan.h"